keeganpaleshi/RMTest/README.md

-Additional convenience flags include `--spike-count` (with optional `--spike-count-err`) to override spike efficiency inputs, `--slope` to apply a linear ADC drift correction, `--analysis-start-time`, `--analysis-end-time` and `--spike-end-time` to clip the dataset, one or more `--spike-period` options to exclude specific time windows, `--settle-s` to skip the initial settling period in the decay fit, `--seed` to set the random seed used by the analysis, `--hierarchical-summary PATH` to produce a
+Additional convenience flags include `--spike-count` (with optional `--spike-count-err`) to override spike efficiency inputs, `--slope` to apply a linear ADC drift correction, `--analysis-start-time`, `--analysis-end-time`, `--spike-start-time` and `--spike-end-time` to clip the dataset, one or more `--spike-period` options to exclude specific time windows, `--settle-s` to skip the initial settling period in the decay fit, `--seed` to set the random seed used by the analysis, `--hierarchical-summary PATH` to produce a